dbos-inc/dbos-demo-apps/bank/README.md

 DBOS Bank Demo App is a simplified bank application that uses [DBOS Transact](https://github.com/dbos-inc/dbos-sdk) as the backend framework.

 This demo shows simple database operations using [Prisma](https://www.prisma.io), integration with an [Angular](https://angularjs.org/) front end, and highlights use of workflows to keep two databases (owned by different entities) in sync without distributed transactions.
+Digging slightly deeper, the demo also shows how to integrate with OAuth-based single-sign-on.

 The demo requires Node 20.x or later and uses Docker to simplify setup.

 ## Demo Overview

 ### Application Components
-TODO: The DBOS Bank Demo App presents simplified ...
+The DBOS Bank Demo App simulates a simplified bank teller interface, allowing account creation, deposit, withdrawal, and funds transfer between accounts.

 ### Introduction To Bank Transfer Operations
 The transfer of funds between banks has never relied on [distributed transactions](https://en.wikipedia.org/wiki/Distributed_transaction) in the academic sense.